lambry/postie/README.md

 # Postie

-A WordPress block for fetching posts, pages and custom post types.
+A WordPress block for fetching posts, pages and custom post types and displaying them as a `grid`, `slider` or `accordion`.

 ![screenshot](screenshot.jpg)

-This plugin just adds the admin UI (i.e renderless block) for creating and managing post blocks, the actual display is up to you.

 ## Features
 - Fetch any posts, pages and custom post types.